Why would you want a used Xterra?

 Why don’t you want a used Xterra?

 With a big V6 4.0 liter and weighing 4,000 pounds it is not merciful on the MPG.
 The advertised MPG is 16 city and 22 highway but with upgraded off road tires I get around 14 mpg city and maybe 18 highway.
 The Xterra is far from luxury so don’t expect creature comforts.
-The steering wheel handling is not the smoothest and lightest, I found it a little heavy and stiff compared to other SUV and trucks.
+The steering wheel handling is not the smoothest nor lightest, I found it a little heavy and stiff compared to other SUV and trucks.
 The interior cabin is not the most quietest.
 Lots of noise does leak through from the outside due to no noise dampening material and since the interior is mostly plastic, it does create some rattle noises.
 I would like to point out two major things you should look out for:

 - The engine and transmission before 2009 are reliable but it did come with a few issues.
 The engines before 2009 came with faulty timing chain plastic tensioner guides that wore out too quickly and would rub against metal.
 Luckily I had this replaced before the powertrain warranty expired.
 How can you tell if the timing chain tensioner is having issues?
-It’ll make a high pitch sound, almost similiar to a car with turbo.
+It’ll make a high pitch sound, almost similar to a car with turbo.
 When I first experienced this, I thought it was actually pretty cool at how it sounded, but I knew it would eventually get louder when more plastic from the tensioner wore away.

 - The non-synthetic transmission fluid that came with the Nissan Xterra can be corrosive to the radiator.
 It’ll eat through the bottom pipe of the radiator and it’ll mix with the radiator fluid.
 So now your transmission fluid with lubricating properties is not so much lubricating.
 This mixture will flows through your transmission and create problems unless its flushed as soon as possible.
 They call this “strawberry milkshake of death,” because it looks like a pinkish foamy milkshake.
 Luckily, I heard about this issue through forums so I performed a transmission fluid bypass and installed an additional transmission cooler to provide additional cooling.